sygmaprotocol/docs/docs/03-architecture/01-index.md

 The following details the architecture of Sygma.
 :::

 The Sygma messaging protocol is able to transfer arbitrary data.
-This allows us to transfer not only ERC20 tokens but also ERC721 (e.g., NFTs) in additional to something else we refer to as: **Generic data.** Generic data could be used to bridge governance proposals or voting actions, for example, or any other contract call by transferring [calldata](https://ethereum.stackexchange.com/questions/52989/what-is-calldata).
+This allows us to transfer not only ERC-20 tokens, but also ERC-721 (e.g. NFTs), in addition to something else we refer to as: **Generic data.** Generic data can be used to bridge governance proposals or voting actions, for example, or any other contract call by transferring [calldata](https://ethereum.stackexchange.com/questions/52989/what-is-calldata).

-Currently, the Sygma protocol is compatible with EVM networks but is proven to be easily extended to other networks such as Substrate-based chains or Cosmos-based chains (Tendermint) as well.
+Currently, the Sygma protocol is compatible with EVM and Substrate-based networks, but is proven to be easily extended to other networks such as Cosmos-based chains (Tendermint) as well.

 Sygma Bridging Flow Diagram&#x20;